Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/traffic-allow.md

 +++
 title = 'Traffic Allow'
 draft = false
-description = 'Implements an allow list depending on the geographic locale of the end user.
-If the user is arriving from United States embargoed countries, a 403 deny will occur.' categories = ['Traffic Routing', 'Security', 'Geolocation'] modules = [] icon = ''
+categories = ['Traffic Routing', 'Security', 'Geolocation'] modules = []
+icon = ''